A social media presence will gain you nothing if you don’t have a profound social media strategy outlining how you aim to attain your goals.

 - Protect your company from legal issues and risks like privacy law and unlawful behavior.

-- Enables your team to handle communication crises and to turn angry customers into raving fans.
+- Enable your team to handle communication crises and to turn angry customers into raving fans.

 - Help to establish a transparent and credible image of your organization without disclosing proprietary or confidential information.